 Then They Seek to Take the Money Out

-The good news is that in order to get your money out of the account, they have to petition the court for permission (called a Motion for Turnover of Funds) and give you ten (10) days to object.
+The good news is that in order to get the money out of your account, they have to petition the court for permission (called a Motion for Turnover of Funds) and give you ten (10) days to object.
 Although not many, there are a few defenses that you should look into.

 Want to Find Out How to Get Some (or All) of Your Money Out of the Levy?
 Then download my FREE NJ Bank Levy Survival Kit NOW